mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 After trying this about four times I was getting a bit concerned.
 A lot of the shoreline on both sides of the river was just steep cliffs with no possibility of putting the canoe on land.
 Other landing sites were on the other side of the river or being passed by too fast for us to get to.
 I was always pleased with the “powerful” kick I could do in the swimming pool, but this current was just way too strong.
 Dragging an upturned canoe, it was like a dead weight in the water.
 We just could not get it to land or even just shallow water.

-After discussing it with Fem, we thought we should try to tip over the canoe in the water, and get back into it.
+After discussing it with Fem, we thought we should try to tip over the canoe in the water and get back into it.
 But when you cannot touch the bottom, as the canoe is flipped, it basically scoops up a lot of water as it turns over, which sends either the head or the tail of the canoe under the waters surface.

 It was around this time when the ropes holding the barrels somehow came undone.
 Three of the barrels started floating away from us.
 Fem was able to grab one and hang on to it.
 Fem yelled out for me to get the barrels.
 I was not able to get to the other two barrels in time and they floated out of reach.